oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       {:refdef: style="text-align: center;"}
       ![Image]({{site.baseurl}}/images/aws_das_1.2.jpg)
       {: refdef}
-      - Use the Kinesis API instead of KPL when you need the fastest procesing time
+      - Use the Kinesis API instead of KPL when you need the fastest processing time
         - KPL uses RecordMaxBufferedTime to delay processing to accommodate aggregation
       - **Kinesis Agent**
         - Kinesis Agent installs on your EC2 instance